Arunvenkat0/param/test/README.md

 You will need to login with a valid Business Manager account that has been assigned the role of Administrator.

+- Add the 'app_storefront_core cartridge' to the Business Manager Sites-Site
+Settings:
+    1. Go to `Business Manager > Administration > Manage Sites`
+    1. Click on the Manage the Business Manager Site link
+    1. Set the `Cartridges` field to `app_storefront_core:bm_custom_plugin'

-The above 3 steps are only needed once.
+The above 4 steps are only needed once.

+## Run the tests

 ### Application tests